Man-Killer is a minor, dated Marvel villain. She was chiefly seen in 1973 and 1981.

 Lubbings was killed, and van Horn was crippled for life.

 Van Horn will much later be clarified to be German, rather than a vague “European”.

 The Man-Killer origin story was published in 1973, the same year as the much-hyped “battle of the sexes” tennis matches .
 But there presumably wasn’t a direct inspiration, since it was written months before the matches.

 The date given in-story can only be a year without Winter Olympiads.
 Grenoble and Sapporo are two workable possibilities if we ignore this, but Grenoble is more reasonable.

 Plus, the 1968 Games had a controversy about gender (with disastrous reporting, as the notion of intersex folks was poorly grasped by most).
-This helps explain how the dispute with Lubbings occurred.
+This would help explain how the dispute with Lubbings occurred.

 We have the technology to rebuild her

-These women operated in brown uniforms (resembling the 1950s US Army men’s uniforms, but the collar more strongly evoke 1940s Soviet uniforms ).
+These women operated in brown uniforms (resembling the 1950s US Army men’s uniforms, but the collar more strongly evoked 1940s Soviet uniforms).
 They had some soldierly training, though it did not seem to be their forté.
 Their leader was one Ms. Cartwright.

 Van Horn was brought to the US and became Man-Killer thanks to this group.
-But they soon found her a loose cannon, as she refused *any* collaboration with males.
-Van Horn likely suspected that her exoskeleton and therapy came from AIM, but it was never confirmed to her and she preferred not to know.
+But they soon found her a loose cannon, as she refused *any* collaboration with men.

 Down with chauvinistic pigs !